-Just as Girl-Boys are influenced by their superconscious and unconscious archetypal pattern, so they are influenced by their socialization archetype.
+Just as Girl-Boys are influenced by their superconscious and unconscious archetypal pattern, so they are influenced by their family myth archetype.

-Girl-Boy with a Boychild Family Myth (Most Common)
+Girl-Boy with a Boychild Family Myth

 Boychild Conscious Girlchild

-Family Subconscious
+Family

-Myth Boychild
+Myth Subconscious Boychild

 Girl-Boys with a Boychild family myth are extremely intuitive and creative and are usually drawn in front of an audience by their Boychild myth.
-This makes them uncomfortable, because conscious Girlchild is intimidated in public, even though subconscious Boychild has a lot of ambition
+This makes them uncomfortable, because conscious Girlchild is intimidated in public, even though subconscious Boychild has a lot of ambition.